superjax/ceres_sandbox/README.md

 ### Position1D.AveragePointsWithParameterBlock
 This is exactly like `Position1D.AveragePoints`, but it adds a (redundant) parameter block.
 Just to test how `problem.AddParameterBlock` works.

-### Position3D.AveragePoints
-This finds the average of a bunch of 1D samples.
-Again, overkill, but uses the `Position3DFactor` with analytical jacobians.
-I also used this example to explore how Eigen interacts with Ceres.

 ### Robot1D.SLAM
 This performs 1D SLAM (haha!).
 There is a 1D robot which takes a 1m step along the real line, 7 times.
 Each step, he gets a (noisy) range measurement to 3 landmarks (also on the real line).
 It's a pretty trivial problem, but I wanted to explore how to handle multiple factors, and handle measurement variance in my factors.

 Uses `Transform1d` - the transform between each step with associated variance and `Range1dFactor` - the range to a landmark and associated variance.

+## Position3D
+### Position3D.AveragePoints
+This finds the average of a bunch of 1D samples.
+Again, overkill, but uses the `Position3DFactor` with analytical jacobians.
+I also used this example to explore how Eigen interacts with Ceres.

-## `attitude.cpp`
+## Attitude3D
 The second set of unit tests looks at attitude, and the `LocalParameterization` functionality in ceres.

 ### Attitude3d.Check*